ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 snail shell.
 "How to play chess, how to be a gentleman."
 She punched Hero's arm.
 They were old friends.

-Back in September, Brent's host mother had arranged the initial meeting between Hero and Brent.
-Brent was in trouble for often being late to school.

-At first Brent was annoyed with Hero, as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
-Brent was annoyed because he had hoped that Hero would be different.
-When Hero had spoken at the Rotary exchange student orientation, something about to his mannerisms and appearance gave Brent chills, how he had looked like a movie character with his designer glasses and shirt.

 ---